Skip to content

 Major projects

-The Cairns South State Development Area (SDA) was established to facilitate economic growth and diversification of the Cairns economy as well as job creation to support the long-term needs of the Cairns region.
+The Cairns South State Development Area was established to help economic growth and diversification of the Cairns economy and support job creation for the long-term needs of the Cairns region.

-The 1159-hectare Cairns South SDA provides land for regionally significant industrial development.
+The 1159-hectare area provides land for regionally significant industrial development.

-A number of pre-recorded sessions are also available on how to promote your businesses’ products and services to others.
+You can also view pre-recorded sessions on how to promote your business’ products and services to others.

-The FNQ Industry Breakfast provides information on current and upcoming projects and related supply chain opportunities in the region.
+The FNQ Industry Breakfast provides information on current and upcoming projects and related supply-chain opportunities in the region.
+Register to be notified of future FNQ Industry Breakfast events.